Portfolios and Authentic Learning

 Our UNE MSEd and CAGS students will tell you that they do a lot of research, and, in fact, they do sometimes still write essays or create annotated bibliographies.
 However, their work doesn’t stop there.
 Instead, we strive to help our students use their research in the creation of deliverables that are authentic to their field.

 At the end of their graduate program, UNE MSEd students complete EDU 695, a Portfolio course in which they showcase the work they completed throughout their time at UNE.
-Monique Roy, Assistant Program Manager for Graduate Programs in Education,says that students often find the experience to be a fulfilling one, as it provides them with an opportunity to reflect on their academic journey.
+Monique Roy, the former Assistant Program Manager for Graduate Programs in Education, said that students often find the experience to be a fulfilling one, as it provides them with an opportunity to reflect on their academic journey.

 And the benefits of the ePortfolio go beyond self-reflection.
 The ePortfolio is also a valuable 21st century professional development tool that students can take with them when they leave UNE.
 In addition to being a storehouse of ideas, lesson plans, videos, strategies, and professional development tools, students can add to their professional ePortfolio as they grow in their careers.